kajatiger/geordi/README.md

 Example: `geordi shell production`

-Lets you select the server to connect to when called with `--select-server`:
+Lets you select the server to connect to from a menu when called with `--select-server` or the alias `-s`:

     geordi shell production -s

+Lets you select the server to connect to directly by passing the number:

+    geordi shell production -s 2

 ### `geordi tests`